FreeFinder/FreeFinder3B/README.md

 ### (5) Text description of what is implemented.
 You can refer to the use cases and user stories in your design document.
 ### (6) Who did what: who paired with who, which part is implemented by which pair
 ### (7) Changes: design changes or unit test changes from earlier milestones
+We are not implementing the ability to upload a photo in this iteration.
+Iteration 2 will include the following features:
+* Notifications (and preferences)
+* Filtering
+* UI/UX Improvements
+* Adding photos (?)
 ### (8) Other information